 Please appreciate that we are unable to make any specific statements on a possible retrofit of already registered vehicles with regard to model updates at this point in time.
 You may however rest assured that

-No. The provisions valid at the time of registration apply.
+No. The conditions that were valid at the time of registration apply.

-Essentially, nothing.
-The petrol particle filter serves for compliance with the RDE (Real Driving Emissions) limit values.
+In principle, nothing.
+The petrol particulate filter serves to fulfil the RDE (Real Driving Emissions) legislation.

-The actual individual fuel consumption depends on a wide variety of factors (i.e. ambient temperature, traffic situation, driving style, inflation pressure, altitude, inclines, head wind/ tailwind, etc.).
-The WLTP will however, presumably deliver more realistic CO2 emissions and fuel consumption values.
+The real consumption is individually dependent on a wide variety of circumstances (such as external temperature, traffic situation, driving style, air pressure etc.).
+The WLTP will, however, probably provide more realistic CO2 emissions and consumption values.

 RDE stands for Real Driving Emissions, and refers to the measurement of nitrogen oxide and particulate count emissions under real driving conditions.

 Additional Information on testing transparency according to the Regulation (EU) 2017/1151 as amended by 2023/443 Point 5.9 of Annex II of the European Union can be found within the "Technical Service Information" online application.
 If you have any questions, please contact firstname.lastname@example.org.